 The onset of COVID-19 changed our lives in various aspects – work culture, entertainment, and relationships.
 While these variations are here to stay, it becomes crucial for business owners to gauge the market minutely more than ever.
 And to analyze the market, the two most powerful tools are – Primary Research and Secondary Research.

-Secondary Research is when researchers use information and facts published from previous primary research.
+Secondary Research is when researchers use information and facts published from existing research.

 What Is Primary Research?